ac3lab/ac3lab.github.io/_posts/singular_post/2024-01-17-post_58_worldcup_final.md

 With the DataFrame from avents loaded, we can begin creating a class for the players and a function to get all the Starting XI players from the match (the ones that we will use in the passes network).
 The class for the players is as follows:
 </p>

-{% include figure.html path="assets/img/Posts_Images/2024-01-17-post_58_worldcup_final-Images/data-preparation-player-class.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-17-post_58_worldcup_final-Images/data-preparation-player-class.png" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 Using our DataFrame we want to filter the data following some criteria, so: